ESN-Trondheim/ESNbot/README.md

 # ESNbot
-A Slack bot for ESN Trondheim
+A Slack bot for ESN Trondheim.